After reading my September Charm post earlier this week Jim Casada sent me the following email:

 I also have a question for you and/or your readers if you have a way to show the attached photo.
 It is a bloom of what Daddy called “ghost lilies” but I know there’s another, more common name.
 The bloom stalk just suddenly appears this time of year and the foliage follows after the bloom, lives through the winter, then disappears in warm weather only to return the following fall.
 The bloom comes from bulbs which look much like those of daffodils.”

 I have a few of the flowers Jim spoke of growing in my flower bed.
-I used to have quite a few, but over the years they have dwindled to only a handful.
+I used to have more, but over the years they have dwindled to only a handful.
 I’ve always heard them called naked ladies.
 Are you familiar with the flower?
 If so what name do you know it by?